What is STR and SNP DNA?

 Y-DNA testing is used to research male ancestry - but there are two kinds of Y-DNA test, SNP DNA and STR DNA, which have different uses and purposes in DNA testing.

 Short tandem repeats (STRs) measure the number of times a sequence of genetic code is repeated at a specific location on the Y-chromosome.
-The common tests available are on 37 or 111 markers.
+The common STR DNA tests available are on 37 or 111 markers.
 Since the values for these markers change over time, they are useful for establishing the timeframe when two men shared a common paternal ancestor.
-This is the type of test that is recommended for establishing male-line relatedness in the past 400–500 years.
+STR DNA is tested with a standard Y-DNA test.

 A single nucleotide polymorphism (SNP) is a mutation in one of the nucleotide bases that are the building blocks of our DNA code.
-Unlike STRs, SNPs are very stable over many generations.
+Unlike STR DNA, SNP DNA is very stable over many generations.
 When a mutation does occur, it is carried indefinitely by descendants of the individual in whom the SNP was formed – the ‘SNP Progenitor’.
-This makes them particularly useful for distinguishing one genetic lineage from another.
+This makes SNP DNA testing particularly useful for distinguishing one genetic lineage from another.

 SNP DNA tests are special tests that you can take after a Y-DNA test.
 SNP DNA tests are available as single SNP tests, SNP packs or ‘next-generation sequencing’ (NGS) testing such as FamilyTreeDNA’s Big Y-700 (which doesn’t come cheap at $449, or $279 for existing users).
 SNP packs only test a limited number of SNPs, and in most cases they will be SNPs that were not formed recently.

-Read more from Alasdair Macdonald and Graham Holton on how they used STR and SNP DNA testing to discover the modern-day descendants of a group of 14th century Scottish rebels
+Read more from Alasdair Macdonald and Graham Holton on how they used STR and SNP DNA testing to discover the modern-day descendants of a group of 14th century Scottish nobles